Download the full PDF for Missouri

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-Missouri ranks 23rd in the nation.
+Missouri is tied for 21st in the nation.

 The 10-year high for the labor force participation rate in Missouri was 64.7 percent occurring in August 2016, and the 10-year low was 59.6 percent in May 2020.

-The national labor force participation rate fell by 0.1 percentage points to 62.3 percent in June.
+The national labor force participation rate rose by 0.1 percentage points to 62.3 percent in August.